tomixu/parallel_ios_tests/README.md

-# Running iOS tests in multiple simulators in parallel
+# Running iOS tests on multiple simulators in parallel

 ## tl;dr

+* Example project and Ruby script to demonstrate how to run iOS tests in parallel on multiple simulators at the same time
+* Only requirements are Ruby, some gems and [xctool](https://github.com/facebook/xctool)
+* No multiple user accounts are required, neither is any type of virtualization
 * `git clone --recursive git@github.com:plu/parallel_ios_tests.git`
 * `cd parallel_ios_tests && bundle && rake`
 * [How?](#run-on-multiple-devices-in-parallel)